 Note: The Company has prepared the financial statements in accordance with theCompanies (Indian Accounting Standards) Rules 2015 prescribed under Section 133 of theCompanies Act 2013.
 The Company has adopted the Indian Accounting Standards (Ind AS) from1st April 2016.
 The comparative financial information of the Company for a period offifteen months from January 1 2015 to March 31 2016 has also been restated to complywith Ind AS.

 The total income of the Company in the current year has been Rs.40416.64 Lacs and inthe previous year it was Rs.56838.08 Lacs.
 The finance cost has been Rs.36979.77 Lacsand in the previous year it was '41478.19 Lacs.
 The Loss before Tax has been Rs.61679.50Lacs as and in the previous year it was Rs.68762.11 Lacs.
 The loss after tax in thecurrent year has been Rs.41245.50 Lacs and in the previous year it was Rs.45047.11 Lacs.

-The major reasons for reduction in profitability are Increase in Effluent Treatmentcost due to increase in standards global economic slowdown increase in the cost of rawmaterials the selling prices have remained more or less stable there by the increase incost could not be passed on to buyer and non-availability of raw material due to restriction onslaughtering activity.
+The major reasons for reduction in profitability are Increase in Effluent Treatmentcost due to increase in standards global economic slowdown increase in the cost of rawmaterials the selling prices have remained stable thereby the increase in cost could notbe passed on to buyer and non-availability of raw material due to restriction onslaughtering activity.